Neuroscience Institute Leadership

 Carlos Morales, Director of Finance

 Mr. Morales is the director of finance for the Neuroscience Institute and the Department of Neuroscience and Physiology.
 Mr. Morales came to us from NYU Langone’s Department of Medicine, where he served as a senior financial analyst for several divisions.

-Ms. Boyd provides administrative and program support for the Neuroscience Institute, focusing on the graduate and postdoctoral programs.
-Not only does she come to the team as an NYU College of Arts and Sciences alumna, but she also has her master’s degrees in public health and business administration from Stony Brook University.
+Ms. Cohen provides administrative and program support for the Neuroscience Institute, focusing on the graduate and postdoctoral programs.
+Ms. Cohen comes to us with nearly ten years of nonprofit experience and a master’s degree in public administration from NYU Wagner Graduate School of Public Service.

 Rihan Hassad, MPH, Senior Project Coordinator

-Ms. Hassad works with Dr. McKellar to coordinate scientific events, educational and outreach programs, the aim of which is to generate collaboration and foster innovation within the NYU neuroscience community.
-She has a master’s degree in public health from the School of Public Health at the City University of New York (CUNY).
+Ms. Hassad works with Dr. McKellar to execute and enhance the Neuroscience Institute’s community engagement priorities through the coordination of scientific events and educational and outreach programs with the aim of generating collaboration and fostering innovation within the NYU neuroscience community.
+She has a master’s in public health (MPH) with a concentration in policy and community health education from the School of Public Health at the City University of New York (CUNY).

 Andrea Hines, MA, Manager of Administration and Operations